 The Ten Types of Innovation: Offering

-Offering innovations focus on improving a company’s core products or services, ensuring they deliver greater value and stand out in the market.
-Types of offering innovations include the following:
+Offering innovations focus on improving a company’s core products or services to ensure they deliver greater value and stand out in the market.
+Within the ten types of innovation framework, this category centers on strengthening what the organization brings to customers directly.

 5. Product Performance